izi-ecommerce/izi-api/docs/source/usage/customizing_oscarapi.rst

 ============================
-Customizing Oscar API
+Customizing IZI API
 ============================

-By using the `django-rest-framework`_ life has become easy, at least for customizing the Oscar API.
-Oscar API exists of a collection of views and serializers which can be overriden by following the steps below.
+By using the `django-rest-framework`_ life has become easy, at least for customizing the IZI API.
+IZI API exists of a collection of views and serializers which can be overriden by following the steps below.

 .. note::
     In izi you can `fork an app`_ to easily customize only the things you want to change.